aivarsoo/ssa-solvers/README.md

 ```
 docker run -it --rm --expose 8888 --gpus all -v ./logs:/home/docker_user/project/logs --group-add $(id -g) --user docker_user ssa_solvers bash
 ```
-This command uses the Nvidia docker wrapper for GPU access, see [Nvidia docker installation notes](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html) for detail.
-Note that the port 8888 is exposed to allow running Jupyter notebooks.
+This command uses the Nvidia docker wrapper for GPU access, see [Nvidia docker installation notes](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html) for details.
+Note that port 8888 is exposed to allow running Jupyter notebooks.

 ## Creating a new chemical reaction system class for simulation

-Base reaction system is encoded in `BaseChemicalReactionSystem` class in `ssa_solvers.chemical_reaction_system`.
+The base reaction system is encoded in `BaseChemicalReactionSystem` class in `ssa_solvers.chemical_reaction_system`.
 To perform simulations one needs to create a subclass of `BaseChemicalReactionSystem` with the following fields overloaded:

 `self.stoichiometry_matrix` - Stoichiometric matrix of the chemical reaction system

 `self._params` - Dictionary of parameters of the chemical reaction system with a string key for parameter name and a float value for parameter value

-`self._species` - Dictionary of species of the chemical reaciton system with a string key for species name and an integer value for species index in the species vector
+`self._species` - Dictionary of species of the chemical reaction system with a string key for species name and an integer value for species index in the species vector

 The following method calculates the propensity vector based on the current population, e.g.: